 All grants from The Arts Society are intended to give access to the arts to those that wouldn’t normally have access to them.
 We believe in Arts for All and will use our grants to make a positive contribution to people’s lives through the arts.

-As our resources are limited, we have identified three areas of giving that are in accordance with our charitable objectives and meet specific needs in the arts & heritage sectors.
+We have identified three areas of giving that are in accordance with our charitable objectives and meet specific needs in the arts & heritage sectors.

 Young Arts programmes support a wide range of activities to introduce young people to and engage them in artistic experience and practice.
 They include: artists in residence; art lectures for students; funding visits to art galleries and museums; art exhibitions for young artists; equipment purchases; practical workshops; local Arts Week events; bursaries for individual students; and sponsorship for craft apprentices.